The All-Time ToC team honors the top players from Central Illinois that have made the greatest impact on the Oglethorpe Tournament of Champions.

 Jordan Prosser, 6’8″ PF 2007-2008

-.: Jordan was a one-man wrecking crew for the Eureka Hornets in the State Farm ToC.
+.: Jordan was a one-man wrecking crew for the Eureka Hornets in the ToC.
 He is the 10th All-Time leading scorer and the 6th All-Time leading career rebounder, while only playing in six ToC games.
-He was named to the City of Washington Invitational All-Tournament team in 2007 when he averaged 21.3 points and 10 rebounds a game.
+He was named to the Washington Invitational All-Tournament team in 2007 when he averaged 21.3 points and 10 rebounds a game.
 He was named the Most Outstanding Player of the 2008 Uftring Auto Group Invitational when he recorded 26 points and 15.3 rebounds per outing.
 Prosser yanked down 15 rebounds or more in four of the six ToC games he played in.
 Prosser played collegiately for Bradley University.

 Dyricus Simms-Edwards, 6’2″ SG 2007-2008